The Hayes

 The Hayes (Yr Ais) is a commercial area in the southern city centre of the Welsh capital, Cardiff.
 Centred on the road of that name leading south towards the east end of the city centre, the area is mostly pedestrianised and is the location of the Hayes Island Snack Bar.

 At the north end of The Hayes is the Old Library, known as the Cardiff Free Library, Museum and Schools for Science and Art during its century (1882 to 1988) of use as the second incarnation of the city's central library.
 The latest, fourth permanent Cardiff Central Library opened in 2009 and is situated at the opposite end of the Hayes.

 Scenes of BBC's Doctor Who and Torchwood have often been filmed here.

+Etymology

+The name Hayes for a place name derives from the Norman French word Haie, or possibly the French word La Haye meaning hedge or enclosured field.

 Architecture

 Cardiff is famous for its Victorian arcades.
 These include the Royal Arcade and Morgan Arcade, both of which have entrances on The Hayes.
 Morgan Arcade is the present home to Spillers Records, which is the oldest record shop in the world.